QPatch Compact for low throughput drug discovery

 - Microflow channel-based compound control

 Are you new to patch-clamp?

 Hodgkin and Huxley described how the semi-permeable cell membrane could be permeated by specific ions and invented the concept of ion channels.
 Neher and Sakmann1 invented the patch-clamp technique to study these ion channels in fine detail.
-Both sets of electrophysiology founders were awarded the Nobel Prize for their sophisticated work.
-Sophion will not be awarded the Nobel Prize, but we have created QPatch Compact to make it easy to generate the same, high-quality data as our predecessors.
+Both electrophysiology founders were awarded the Nobel Prize for their sophisticated work.
+Sophion will not be awarded the Nobel Prize, but we have created QPatch Compact to make it easy to generate the same high-quality data as our predecessors.

 - Integrated system – much easier than a manual setup